 Pine is a very simple program to use.
 There is no need to memorize any commands as the possible commands at each screen are always listed at the bottom of the screen.
 With a little exploration, you will quickly master the program.
 If you are interested in learning more about Pine, the following tutorial will provide most of what you need to know.

-cluster with your email account on the division mail server.
+Using Pine with your email account on the mail server

 The screen shows your collection list.
 A collection is simply a group of folders.
 Some definitions are in order: A mail folder is simply a file that contains one or more mail messages.
 A collection is simply a directory containing one or more folders.
 The directory may be local or remote.
 In the screen shown above, there are 3 collections: Incoming-Folders, Mail, and Remote.
 You select the collection with the 'P' and 'N' keys.
 In this example, the Incoming-Folders collection has been selected.
 Hitting Enter (the default command) brings up the following screen